hnarayanan/harishnarayanan.org/README.md

 - Replace placeholder favicon.ico, apple-touch-icon.png, tile.png
   etc. with something custom
 - Grep for and remove all remaining egregious uses of inline styling
-- Collect all article notes and make them draft posts (especially from `test-lanyon`)
 - Make large images in article pages overflow the container and go to the full width of the page
 - Create archetypes for each primary content type on the site